 3. Define Your Payment App’s Features & Technical Requirements

-After you have decided yon our goals and target users, you should outline the app’s major features and explain how you will build them.
-Begin by finding out what main features your users will need and which ones fit your app’s aim.
+Once your goals and users are clear, outline your app’s core features and tech requirements, and explain how you are going to build them.
+Start by determining the main features your users will need and which ones fulfill the aim of your app.

 4. Focus on Legal Compliance and User Security